NDGNS students at a career and mentorship event

 Advocates for Uplifting Native Traditions & Indigenous Engagement (AUNTIES) at a Native Nations UW Bingo Night

-The NDGNS Affinity Community is one of many ways to connect to campus Advocates for Uplifting Native Traditions & Indigenous Engagement (AUNTIES), who are available to support residents to ensure they’re successful in college and beyond.
-AUNTIES are Indigenous staff at UW-Madison representing a variety of departments as part of the Native Nations UW Indigenous Student Wellbeing Subcommittee.
+The NDGNS Community is one of many ways to connect to campus AUNTIES (Advocates for Uplifting Native Traditions & Indigenous Engagement), who are available to support residents to ensure they’re successful in college and beyond.
+The Native Nations AUNTIES are joined by UNCLES (Upholders of Native Communities, Leadership, & Education) and COUSINS (Cultural Organizers United and Strengthening Indigenous Networks) as campus and community partners in supporting the NDGNS community.
+AUNTIES, UNCLES, and COUSINS are staff at UW-Madison representing a variety of departments as part of the Native Nations UW Indigenous Student Wellbeing Subcommittee.

 Back to top

-Centrally located in the southeast neighborhood of campus on ancestral Ho-Chunk land near State Street, the Wisconsin State Capitol, and Bascom Hill, the NDGNS Affinity Community is located on one floor of Merit Residence Hall and offers a variety of room types, including single, double, and triple rooms.
-Just across the street from Merit is the Indigenous Student Center, a welcoming and quiet space to relax, study, craft, grab a snack, or take a break in the wellness room.
+Centrally located in the southeast neighborhood of campus on ancestral Ho-Chunk land near State Street, the Wisconsin State Capitol, and Bascom Hill, the NDGNS Community is located on one wing of Smith Residence Hall and offers a variety single and double room types.
+A few blocks away from Smith is the Indigenous Student Center, a welcoming and quiet space to relax, study, craft, grab a snack, or take a break in the wellness room.

 Back to top